 2014 Preliminary Data

-Linked below is the preliminary data from the University of Idaho soft white winter and hard winter wheat trials south of Genesee along the rim.
-This trial was seeded on 10/18/13 and harvested on 7/30/14.
+This trial was seeded on October 18, 2013, and harvested on July 30, 2014.
 Fertility included 135-20-20-10 (N-P-K-S) applied just prior to planting and a spring topdress of 40# nitrogen.
 Stripe rust and other disease pressure was low at this location.
 In addition, this site escaped frost damage which was observed at several other north Idaho winter wheat variety testing sites.

 2013 Spring Pea, Lentil, Chickpea Variety Testing